kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *no review system in place*

+## COMPETENCE
+Being led by leaders who have the necessary knowledge and skills to carry out their job.

+### INCOMPETENT LEADERS
+> Leaders are not equipped with the necessary skills to fulfill their management duties.
+To employees, they are either incompetent or unprofessional.
+They cannot be considered role models for their subordinates and peers.

+__Exemplary statements reported by employees:__

+* *managers lack leadership qualities*
+* *company run by amateurs*
+* *managers don't know the job*
+* *managers are poorly trained*
+* *company led by novices*

 ## DECISION-MAKING
 Being led by leaders who make quick decisions taking into account employees' views.